UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-Because most values relate more closely to the resource's formal characteristics, `edm:hasType` was chosen for mapping.
+Because most values relate more closely to the resource's formal characteristics, :code:`edm:hasType` was chosen for mapping.
 This groups them with MODS values from :code:`physicalDescription/form`.
 These values are helpful to discovery and in understanding the type of resource being viewed.